loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ### The problem ⚡

-There are two use cases, the "data-fetching" and "displaying breadcrumbs" both are updated with an `useEffect` hook.
-This single `useEffect` hooks will run when the `fetchData` and `updateBreadcrumbs` functions or the location changes.
-Basically we also call the `fetchData` function also when the location changes?
+There are two use cases, the "data-fetching" and "displaying breadcrumbs".
+Both are updated with an `useEffect` hook.
+This single `useEffect` hooks will run when the `fetchData` and `updateBreadcrumbs` functions or the `location` changes.
+The problem is now, we also call the `fetchData` function also when the location changes.
-This might be a side effect we havn't thought off.
+This might be a side effect we haven't thought of.

 ### The solution ✅

-Splitting up the effect makes sure they only are used for one effect and the unecpected side effects are gone.
+Spliting up the effect makes sure, they only are used for one effect and the unexpected side effects are gone.

 ```jsx
 function Example(props) {